 - i.
 The amount of the loss allowance reflecting expected credit losses; and - ii.
-The amount initially recognized less, where appropriate, the cumulative amount of income recognized in accordance with the revenue recognition policies. - 2) Derecognition of financial liabilities d.
-Derivative financial instruments
+The amount initially recognized less, where appropriate, the cumulative amount of income recognized in accordance with the revenue recognition policies.

+2) Derecognition of financial liabilities

 The difference between the carrying amount of a financial liability derecognized and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognized in profit or loss.